riegojerey/ExoidTrackr/readme.md

 # ExoidTrackr

-**ExoidTrackr** is a powerful tool-tracking application that uses barcode scanning to help you efficiently manage your tool inventory.
+**ExoidTrackr** is a tool-tracking application that uses barcode scanning to help you efficiently manage your tool inventory.
 Ideal for workshops, construction sites, and personal tool collections, ExoidTrackr keeps everything organized and easily accessible.

 ## Features